COVID’s Impact on Travel to Japan

 November 8 2021: Japan recorded no COVID-related deaths yesterday – Sunday 7th November – the first time that this has occurred in around fifteen months.
 It comes at a time that Japan has surpassed 70% vaccination of the population and some border restrictions are being eased.

-November 8 2021: as of today, the quarantine period for travellers entering Japan for business purposes has been reduced to 3 days.
+November 8 2021: As of today, the quarantine period for travellers entering Japan for business purposes has been reduced to 3 days.
 Travelers must be fully-vaccinated (with a vaccine recognised by the Japanese government) and on the condition that the firm inviting them to Japan complies with certain directives.
 The government has also announced that students and long-term business entrants such as technical trainees can now travel to Japan however the quarantine period for those entrants remains 14 days.

 November 2 2021: Japan appears to be set to ease travel restrictions for short-term business travel and students as soon as this week, with quarantine reduced to as little as 3-days for fully-vaccinated visitors.
 There is no official announcement yet nor is there any reference to opening-up travel for tourism however it’s a positive step in the right direction.